-For loans disbursed between July 1, 2016 and June 30, 2017, the interest rate is 4.45% for undergraduate subsidized and unsubsidized Direct Loans.
-This interest rate will be in effect for the life of the loan.
-Each June, the federal government will announce Direct Loan interest rates for the upcoming academic year beginning on July 1.
 The federal government limits the amount you can borrow each academic year.
-First-Years can borrow $3,500, sophomores can borrow $4,500, and juniors and seniors can borrow $5,500.
-Repayment begins six months after you graduate or drop below half-time enrollment.
-There is an origination fee (currently 1.066%) deducted from the loan prior to disbursement.
-This means the amount of the loan included on your award letter represents the gross amount, and you will actually receive 98.934% of that total.
+First-Years can borrow $5,500 total, sophomores can borrow $6,500 total, and juniors and seniors can borrow $7,500 total.
+Repayment begins six months after you graduate or when you drop below half-time enrollment.
+There is an origination fee deducted from the loan prior to disbursement.
+This means the amount of the loan included on your award letter represents the gross amount, and you will actually receive a slightly lower amount towards your bill.

 The Office of Financial Assistance will send you instructions on how to complete the promissory notes and loan entrance counseling for your federal loans.
 If you want to learn more about Federal Direct Loan requirements and repayment options, visit here.

 Bentley has many opportunities for on-campus employment.
-However, students with a Federal Work-Study award are given preference in applying for positions on campus and in select off-campus sites.
+However, students with a Federal Work-Study award are given preference in applying for positions.
 Bentley also offers institutional employment funded by the university to provide additional employment opportunities for students not eligible for Federal Work-Study funds.
 The Student Employment Office (SEO) advertises positions online at the start of each semester and summer session.
-You will receive more information about the process if you decide to attend Bentley.

-On-campus wage rates currently start at $11 per hour.
-First-Years typically earn wages on the lower end of the scale.
-Work funds earned, either Federal Work-Study or the Bentley Work Program, are not credited to your student account.
+On-campus wage rates currently start at the Massachusetts minimum wage rate.
+Funds earned from work, either Federal Work-Study or the Bentley Work Program, are not credited to your student account.
 You will receive a biweekly paycheck for hours worked.

 Yellow Ribbon Program

+Bentley University is proud to support our veterans by participating in a number of VA education benefit programs, including the Post-9/11 GI Bill®, Vocational Rehabilitation and Employment, and others.
 Bentley is pleased to recognize the service and contributions of our veterans and their families by participating in the Yellow Ribbon Program.
-Each year Bentley offers ten $5,000 awards to undergraduate students and five $4,000 to graduate students.
+Each year Bentley offers ten $5,000 awards to undergraduate students and four $4,000 to graduate students.
 Students who meet eligibility requirements are awarded on a first-come, first-served basis.
 To apply, complete the Bentley Yellow Ribbon application.